Gattinara

 Gattinara is a red wine produced in the Piedmont region of Italy, primarily using Nebbiolo grapes.

-Gattinara is known for its characteristics such as the use of Nebbiolo grapes, extended aging, and taste complexity.
+Gattinara is known for its characteristics such as the use of Nebbiolo grapes, prolonged aging and its complex flavour.

 How does Gattinara pair with food?

-Gattinara pairs well with red meats, game, aged cheeses, and traditional Piedmontese dishes.
+Gattinara pairs well with red meats, game, mature cheeses, and traditional Piedmontese dishes.

 Megamenu